MCxQC/Hello-World/README.md

 ## Quick Start with Built-in Menus

-Run **Radify Menus.ahk** to access pre-built menus with 200+ items including emojis, special characters, websites, system settings, tools, and power options.
+Run **Radify Menus.ahk** to access pre-built menus with 200+ items including emojis, symbols, websites, system settings, tools, and power options.
 You can add, customize, or remove items by editing the **Radify Menus.ahk** file directly.

 ## As a Library in Your Scripts